 Take a stroll along Old Town’s holiday-themed ArtWalk.
 Old Town businesses partnered with 25 artists from The Art League to create holiday-themed art decorating the lamp posts along King Street and select side streets.
 Maps of the artwork can be found at here beginning December 1.

 Take a drive and pick up a Christmas tree and other holiday essentials (greens, apple cider, and mulling spices) at this Northern Virginia landmark.
 Trees of all sizes are available to order online and can be picked up from November 27 until December 21.
 Cox Farms (5621 Braddock Road, Centreville, VA 20120) also offers a holiday version of its Halloween hit, the self-driven hayride, Fridays – Mondays.
 Also, be sure to visit Foamhenge, the farm’s famous full-size replica of Stonehenge, made entirely of styrofoam!

 Celebrate First Night Alexandria

 First Night Alexandria brings “A Night of Nostalgia” with a drive-in concert experience.
 Load up the family car and celebrate the arrival of 2021 with a VIP drive-in concert experience in Alexandria’s West End.
 Sing-along to a night filled with classic hits, local food truck favorites, and exciting giveaways.
 The event can also be live-streamed from home as well.
-Tickets and other info can be found here.

 Cut Down Your Christmas Tree